kubernetes-sigs/gateway-api/geps/gep-2907/index.md

  unless a new TLS connection between the two entities is configured via BackendTLSPolicy.
 * **Passthrough**: the TLS connection is instantiated between the frontend and the backend.
-The traffic flows through the Gateway encrypted, and the Gateway is not able to decrypt or inspect the TLS stream.
+The traffic flows through the Gateway encrypted, and the Gateway is not able to decrypt or inspect the encrypted portions of the TLS stream.

 ## Proposed Segments
 Note that this does not represent any form of commitment that any of these